-As technology continues to advance, Self organizing networks known as SON has promise for the large cellular carriers that run LTE but additionally for smaller networks running on Wi-Fi and femtocells.
+As technology continues to advance, Self organizing networks drive down mobile Hetnets cost.
+Known as SON, it has promise for the large cellular carriers that run LTE but additionally for smaller networks running on Wi-Fi and femtocells.
 The goal of all carriers is to lower their overall operating costs and increase cost effectiveness.
-Should SON use HET-NET, there are some advantages and disadvantages.
+Should SON use HetNet (heterogeneous networks), there are some advantages and disadvantages.
 This article will look at each side.

 Self Organizing Networks Advantages